Unusual Glass Telescope-Shaped Bottle – What’s the history on this one?

 Below are photos of these bottles – from Parker Kolb, Jane Roth, Andrea Handley, and Jessie Johnson.
 THANK YOU to all of you for allowing me to post these photos!
 Perhaps, as time goes on more examples will “come out of the woodwork” and we will find out more info on this style of bottle!

-Off-clear or very light green glass telescope-shaped bottle - GC mark and 3173 style number on base - Photo courtesy of Parker Kolb
+Off-clear or very light green telescope-shaped bottle - GC mark and 3173 style number on base - Photo courtesy of Parker Kolb

 Base of amber "Telescope" bottle made by Fairmount Glass Works, Indianapolis (F in a hexagon mark).
 The bottle mold design number is "9-554".
 Photo courtesy of Jane Roth.